In this post we will take you to the historic Gdansk by the Baltic Sea.

 In the Amber Museum you learn a lot about the origins and properties of amber.
 Amber has been and stillis an important natural resource in Poland and the Baltic states.
 You can see different shades and forms of amber on the coastline and sometimes there are animal remains inside the amber.

 The museum has exhibitions on old and modern art objects , all made of amber.
 There were many steps to climb to the highest floor of the tower were contemporary amber jewels was on display, but it really was worth the climb!

 Leaving the Amber Museum and heading towards St Mary’s Church you’ll pass by the impressive Great Armory building, this one.
 The building is pink in color and its facade is exceptionally ornamental.

 Look at the details in this fine building that was built in the Dutch style!
 Currently the building houses the Gdansk Academy of Fine Art.

 St. Mary’s Church

-Another street that has original balconies is Mariacka Street.
-This street leads from the Church of St Mary to Mariacka gate on the riverfront.
-This is a very beautiful street with houses that were owned by merchants selling gold, jewellery and amber.
+One more street that has its original balconies left is Mariacka Street.
+This street runs from the Church of St Mary to Mariacka gate close to the riverfront.
+This is a spectacular street with rows of houses that originally were owned by merchants selling gold, jewels and amber.